hpulst/cyclopath/README.md

 **Nice to have features:**

 - [ ] View route preview on order
+- [ ] See VerticalProgressIndicator when going online
 - [ ] Push-notification sync

 **Current Feature Sprint:**